-Recommendations Include the brain for people having imaging as part of follow- up or when metastatic disease is suspected.
-Consider CT rather than MRI of the brain for adults having imaging as part of follow-up or when metastatic disease is suspected.
-Consider MRI rather than CT of the brain for children and young people (from birth to 24 years) having imaging as part of follow-up or when metastatic disease is suspected.
-Relative value placed on the outcomes considered The GDG considered the early detection of brain metastases to be the most important outcome for this topic.
+Linking Evidence to Recomme endations Relative value placed on the outcomes considered The GDG considered the early detection of brain metastases to be the most important outcome for this topic.
 Overall survival was also considered to be important.
 The only other outcome considered by the GDG to be important for this topic was HRQoL because the identification of small, asymptomatic brain metastases can adversely affect the patient's quality of life.
-Although not listed in the review question as a specific outcome, there was some evidence on the risk of brain metastases as site of first relapse in stage 3 patients which the GDG felt was important to consider when drafting recommendations on whether to image the brain as part of follow-up.
+Although not listed in the review question as a specific outcome, there was some evidence on the risk of brain metastases as site of first relapse in stage III patients which the GDG agreed was important to consider when drafting recommendations on whether to image the brain as part of follow-up.
 Quality of the evidence The quality of the available evidence for this topic was considered to be low on GRADE assessment.
 Because of the poor quality of evidence available, the GDG did not feel it was appropriate or possible to make strong recommendations.
 Therefore all recommendations for this topic are mostly based on GDG consensus with the group drawing on their clinical expertise and their epidemiological knowledge of melanoma survival curves.
-Trade off between clinical benefits and harms Despite the lack of high quality evidence, the GDG felt that this was an area in which making recommendations for the follow-up of patients treated for melanoma was important.
+No evidence on either vulval or penile melanoma was identified for inclusion in the evidence review for this clinical question.
+Trade off between clinical benefits and harms Despite the lack of high quality evidence, the GDG agreed that this was an area in which making recommendations for the follow-up of patients treated for melanoma was important.
 The group considered that the early detection of brain metastases as well as the ability to meet education and support needs of patients, their families and carers outweighed the potential risk of increased anxiety in patients undergoing brain imaging and the possibility of identifying non-significant abnormalities or benign lesions.
 Trade off between net health benefits and resource use The GDG noted that no relevant published economic evaluations had been identified and no additional economic analysis had been undertaken in this area.
 This topic was not considered a priority area for the development of an economic model.
-The GDG felt that there would be a modest cost increase through increased imaging and radiological reporting costs.
+The GDG agreed that there would be a modest cost increase through increased imaging and radiological reporting costs.
 The GDG acknowledged that MRI is more sensitive than CT in detecting small volume metastases.
 However, they recognised that MRI is more expensive and would involve the patient in a second visit to hospital, whereas CT brain could be carried out at the same time as imaging the rest of the body.
 Therefore the GDG agreed that the additional cost would not justify the relatively small benefits of finding brain metastases earlier.
 This is likely to be balanced out by increase in QALYs as a result of earlier identification and subsequently earlier treatment of disease.
 Other considerations It was judged by the group that these recommendations would lead to a minor change in current UK practice and it was noted that there would a reduction in variation of follow-up.

 No equalities issues were identified for this topic.

-2 Department of Health.
+Department of Health.
 NHS Reference Costs 2012-13.
 2014.

-3 DeQuen P, Lorigan P, Jansen JP, van BM, Ouwens MJ, Kotapati S. Systematic review and

-4 network meta-analysis of overall survival comparing 3 mg/kg ipilimumab with alternative

-5 therapies in the management of pretreated patients with unresectable stage III or IV
+DeQuen P, Lorigan P, Jansen JP, van BM, Ouwens MJ, Kotapati S. Systematic review and network meta-analysis of overall survival comparing 3 mg/kg ipilimumab with alternative therapies in the management of pretreated patients with unresectable stage III or IV melanoma.

-6 melanoma.
 Oncologist 2012; 17(11):1376-1385

-7 Dickson R, Boland A, Bagust A, Blundell M, Massey G, Dundar Y et al. Ipilimumab for 8 previously treated unresectable malignant melanoma: A Single Technology Appraisal.
-LRiG, 9 The University of Liverpool 2011
+Dickson R, Boland A, Bagust A, Blundell M, Massey G, Dundar Y et al. Ipilimumab for previously treated unresectable malignant melanoma: A Single Technology Appraisal.
+LRiG, The University of Liverpool 2011